 - Contribute the maximum allowed to my Roth 401(k), my Health Savings Account, and my Roth IRA each year and invest these savings in index funds that charge very low fees.

-- Save an additional $16,000 each year in a brokerage account opened with a company like Vanguard.
-Once my emergency fund is built up, invest this money similar to how my tax-advantaged accounts are invested.
+- Once my emergency fund is built up, contribute $6,000 each year to a brokerage account opened with a company like Vanguard.
+Invest this money similar to how my tax-advantaged accounts are invested.